thegetty/quire-docs/content/resources/workshop.md

 #### Try it Yourself

 1. Open your Terminal or Powershell
 2. Type the command `quire new my-project` and hit enter.
 The process may take a few minutes.
-You will see the words "successfully installed" when the process is complete.
+The process is complete when you see your username appear below the text "installing dev dependencies into quire project."
 3. Type `ls` to see the contents of your home directory again.
 This time you will notice a new folder called `my-project`
 4. Type `cd my-project` in your Terminal/Powershell to navigate from your home directory into your new project
 5. Type `ls` to browse the project files that were installed with the command `quire new`